vpenso/scripts/docs/python.md

 for v in {1,2,3}:
 ```

+### Dictionary

-A **dictionary** is a associative list with defined keys and values.
+A dictionary is a associative list with defined keys and values.

 ```python
 {}